EmmanuelOnyekachi21/alx_html_css/Practice/README.md

 ## Objectives

-In this project, you will implement a webpage from a designer file, starting with the HTML structure.
+In this project, i will implement a webpage from a designer file, starting with the HTML structure.
 There will be no CSS or styling in this initial phase, focusing solely on creating a well-structured HTML document.

 You will be working with a designer file available on Figma.
 To access the final design details, you can use the following link: [Page in Figma](#).
 If your computer is missing fonts, you can find them here: [source-sans-pro](#) and [Spin-Cycle-OT](#).
 Be aware that some values are in float, so feel free to round them.